 Guenther highly prioritizes playing guys who have grown up in the system of Wilsonville’s youth programs, fairly highlighting each individual’s talents.

 There isn’t much more the young men of Wilsonville can do to make their coach proud.
-Without conditions, Guenther loves the players of the program as his own, allowing them a positive role model and mentor figure both on and off the field.
+Without conditions, Guenther loves the players of the program as his own, allowing them to a positive role models and mentor figures both on and off the field.

 “It makes me proud watching our guys take the lead; watching Mark (Wiepert) take the lead.
 To run to the middle of the field and to see the entire team take a knee– it’s inspiring.
 Mark then goes to the other team and invites them to join no matter the score at the end.”